-Saying the iseaki genre has overstayed it’s welcome in recent years is a understatement.
+Saying the iseaki genre has overstayed its welcome in recent years is an understatement.

 Once upon a time, the isekai used to be a respective genre for the anime medium.
 Many of isekai anime that came out before 2016 range from good to great.
 Some of my favourites being Escaflowne, Fushigi Yuugi and El Hazard.
-Unfortunately ever since Konosuba and Re:Zero has rapidly going downhill.
-Not only many isekai anime since Re:Zero were fundamentally bad in every way, but they such a mockery of the genre.
-Instead of exploring fascinating world, stories and characters we get horrendous dere tropes, sick waifu pandering, beta husk main leads, recycled and shameless world-building.
+Unfortunately ever since Konosuba and Re:Zero the isekai genre has rapidly gone downhill in terms of quality.
+Not only various isekai anime since Re:Zero were fundamentally bad in every way, but they take such a mockery of the genre.
+Instead of exploring fascinating worlds, stories and characters we get horrendous dere tropes, sick waifu pandering, beta husk main leads, recycled and shameless world-building.

-A show I had no exceptions manages to be the best modern isekai I seen period.
+A show I had no exceptions manages to be the best modern isekai I have seen period.

 The plot setup is what you expect from this genre.
-Protagonist gets killed by an accident in the real world.
+The protagonist gets killed by an accident in the real world.
 The protagonist gets sent to a fantasy world, the protagonist has to adapt to the new surroundings you get the drill.
-In spite of the typical isekai set Slime actually manages to do some things partiality different.
+Despite the typical isekai set Slime actually manages to do some things partiality different.

-For one our protagonist is middle age man instead of an another teenager.
-This aspect alone really made Rimuru Tempest stand out of the as he’s to be much more mature and layback protagonist for the viewer to relate to.
+For one, our protagonist is a middle-aged man instead of another teenager.
+This aspect alone really made Rimuru Tempest stand out of them as he’s going to be much more mature and layback protagonist for the viewer to relate to.

 One thing that I appreciated is how self-aware it is.
 The show loves makes fun of cliches and tropes for the fantasy/isekai genre for example in one episode Rimuru comments on the glowing angry red-eye cliche.
-(Goblin Slayer and Berserk 2017) I found so humorous that I could not stop laughing, Speaking of comedy the comedy in Slime is also very good.
+(Goblin Slayer and Berserk 2017) I found it so humorous that I could not stop laughing.
+Speaking of comedy, the comedy in Slime is also very good.

 It has a great sense of humour from start to finish, many of the jokes seemed to land perfectly thanks to comedic timing and structure and the show is generally funny.

 The writing least for the first half is one point with very little hiccups.
 My favourite arc in the show was the Shizu arc.
 Not only that arc was amazingly well written from beginning to end but this was the arc that made me love Rimuru.
-I already said he was different from other isekai protagonists but this was the arc that demonstrated it the most especially with he’swell written dialogue.
+I already said he was different from other isekai protagonists but this was the arc that demonstrated it the most, especially with he’s ‘swell written dialogue.

 Hopefully, this problem will be fixed in season 2.

 The second half is notably weaker than the first half.
-Not only the show became mostly directionless, but the writing started to go kinda off rails.
-It was shocking cliche overall.
+Not only the show became mostly directionless, but the writing started to be quite problematic at times.
+It was a shocking cliche overall.

 The dialogue became less charming and the final arc of the season wasn’t all that interesting.
-It’s such as shame that this season ended on a weak note yes it second half had some great moments but theses moments didn’t save the second half from being inferior then again I’ve seen worse isekai second half’s cough Shield Hero, Re:Zero and Konosuba.
+It’s such a shame that this season ended on a weak note yes it second half had some great moments but these moments didn’t save the second half from being inferior then again I’ve seen worse isekai second half *Cough Shield Hero, Re:Zero and Konosuba*.

-Now we have the characters which are surprising pretty great.
-They may not be the best written cast in the world or anything but they are still a likeable and fun bunch of characters that you can grow attach to in some way.
+Now we have the characters which are surprisingly pretty great.
+They may not be the best-written cast in the world or anything but they are still a likeable and fun bunch of characters that you can grow attached to in some way.

-At first glance, Rimuru Tempst may be a another self insert isekai protagonist with no personality and quirks but as the series progress you will start how unique and different Rimuri is compared any other isekai protagonist and that is he is mature.
-Before this series all isekai protagonist were either goofy, load and over the top and that trend got tiring overtime as they were a bunch of isekai anime especially in recent memory just featured a generic teenage protagonist.
-Besides those differences I really like Rimuru as a protagonist.
+At first glance, Rimuru Tempest may be another self insert isekai protagonist with no personality and quirks but as the series progress you will start how unique and different Rimuri is compared to any other isekai protagonist and that is why he is mature.
+Before this series, all isekai protagonists were either goofy, loud and over the top and that trend got tiring over time as they were a bunch of isekai anime, especially in recent memory just featured a generic teenage protagonist.
+Besides those differences, I really like Rimuru as a protagonist.

 I found him to be very smart.
 I really liked his determination of making his own town and it was very likeable for beginning to end despite him being overpowered then again I blame the writing rather than the character.